 If you want to increase your following, CTR or audience engagement, we cannot stress enough that you write down your goals in detail.

-We hope that you found our tips helpful, and can now begin making a social media marketing plan.
+We hope that you found our tips on how to promote your music on social media helpful, and can now begin making a social media marketing plan.
 Another great idea is to collaborate.
 If the prospect of reaching out to other artists to collaborate seems daunting, remember that collaboration is arguably one of the most often overlooked practices by musicians regarding social media marketing.